synonymdev/slashtags-account-feed-daemon/example/README.md

 ## Feed generation

-Open a separate terminal window and execute `npm run example:account` from the root directory.
+Open a separate terminal window and execute `npm run example:exchange:account` from the root directory.
 This will create three hyperdrives.
 Each hyperdrive feeds the data for a particular customer account.
 The drive contents are accessible by knowing the discovery key and the encryption key.
 This information can be shared by [slashfeed URL](https://github.com/synonymdev/slashtags/tree/master/packages/url), which has the following format: `slashfeed:<id>#encryptionKey=<key>`.

 ```sh
 example Starting account feed +0ms